 Applicants must have at least nine (9) credits of university level courses in Articulatory Phonetics, Phonology and Grammar, subject to approval by the Administrative Committee.
 A GPA of 3.00 or higher must have been obtained in these courses.

-Applicants lacking the required credits in Linguistics may be granted admission with the condition that they complete the prerequisite courses in Foundational Linguistics offered by the Linguistics Department of Payap University with a GPA equivalent to 3.00 or higher.
+Applicants lacking the required credits in Linguistics may be granted admission with the condition that they complete the prerequisite courses in Foundational Linguistics offered by the Linguistics Department of Payap University with a grade equivalent to 3.00 or higher in each of the courses.
 The Foundational Linguistics courses are taught yearly from May thru July.

 4. Foreign language proficiency

 Applicants must demonstrate proficiency in at least two (2) living languages, one of which must be English.
 This requirement may be fulfilled by having completed one of the following options:

 - Native speakers of English must have, within the last five years:

 - Taken undergraduate or graduate courses in a foreign language totaling not less than twelve (12) credits and received a GPA of not less than 3.00, or

 - Passed the P6 Thai examination of the Ministry of Education of Thailand, or